ndbroadbent/ndbroadbent.github.io/content/posts/2010-10-26-search-and-replace-in-multiple-files-on-linux-with-bash-egrep-sed-function.md

 wordpress_url: http://nathanf77.wordpress.com/?p=184
 ---

-Heres a simple function to add to your shell if you ever want to replace a string in multiple files at once.
-It ignores everything in .git, otherwise you get 'bad index file sha1 signature' errors.
+Here's a simple function to add to your shell if you ever want to replace a string in multiple files at once.
+It ignores everything in `.git`, otherwise you get 'bad index file sha1 signature' errors.

 ```bash
 function gsed () {